Publication Ethics

 • Confidentiality: Reviewers must treat all manuscripts and associated materials as confidential documents.
 They should not share, discuss, or use the information contained in the manuscript for personal gain.
 Unpublished materials disclosed in a submitted article must not be used in the reviewer's research or shared with anyone without the author's express written consent.

 • Ethical Guidelines: Reviewers should be familiar with and enforce ethical guidelines for reviewers.
-They should be aware of the journal policies regarding conflict of interest, data availability, and materials sharing.
+They should be aware of the journal policies regarding conflict of interest, data and materials availability, and materials sharing.
 Reviewers should be vigilant in identifying any potential ethical issues, such as plagiarism, data fabrication, or conflicts of interest, and bring such concerns to the attention of the editor.
 Referees should not use information obtained during the peer review process for their own or any other person’s advantage, or to disadvantage or discredit others.

 Authors responsibilities:

 • Originality and Authenticity: Authors should ensure that their research work is original and authentic.
-They should not submit the same manuscript to multiple journals simultaneously, and they should not engage in any form of plagiarism, data fabrication, or falsification of research findings.
-Science, Engineering and Technology journal will not consider any article or part of a article that has been published or is under consideration for publication elsewhere in any language.
+They should not submit the same manuscript to multiple journals or conferences simultaneously, and they should not engage in any form of plagiarism, data fabrication, or falsification of research findings.
+The editor will not consider any article or part of a article that has been published or is under consideration for publication elsewhere (except preprints – see Preprint Policy) in any language.
 Distribution on the internet and conference proceedings may be considered before publication and may compromise the originality of the article.
+Additionally, when utilizing generative AI tools, authors must uphold research integrity and credibility by adhering to policies for the Ethical Use of AI Tools.

 • Acknowledgments: Contributions that do not meet the criteria for authorship should be acknowledged in the acknowledgments section of the article.
 Authors should acknowledge the contributions of individuals, organizations, or funding agencies that have provided support or assistance to the research.